liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/performance-test-matrix.md

   summaries;
 - the 10-iteration full-record-geometry run preserves the model update exactly and keeps memory within the `2.5x` budget;
-- the next validation should use either more shots or more iterations before considering any default or AcousticFWI-level automatic policy change.
+- the 40-shot full-batch run preserves the model update and improves speed, but exceeds the memory budget (`3.4826x`), so it is not accepted as a memory-budget configuration;
+- the next validation should keep 40 shots but reduce `batch_size`, then check whether the full-record workflow can stay below the `2.5x` memory budget while retaining a useful iteration speedup.

 ## Memory-Budget Remat Backward Stage Timing